coding-At-GitHub/Javascript-HTML-CSS-Calendar/README.md

 ### Description
 This is basic easy calendar.
 Just by using javascript logics with HTML CSS.
 No inbuilt library frameworked used.

+### Scope of Need
+Digital calendar become day to day utility of of individual rather than family wall calendar.

 ## Author name: RAJESH CHOUDHARY